 1. Montreal en Lumiere with Nuit Blanche

 With Montreal en Lumiere (Feb.
-16–March 5, 2023) you're in for a winter celebration like no other.
+29–March 10, 2024) you're in for a winter celebration like no other.
 This annual celebration of light and culture has a wide range of activities and events for people of all ages.

 2. Montreal Christmas Village

 The best way to get to the Christmas village is by bus or train.
-The festival is open every day from November to December, usually from 11 am to 9 pm.
+The festival is open from late November to the end of December, usually from 11 am to 9 pm.
 You don't have to pay anything to get into the village or to look around.